-- (8) A participant who demonstrates that family violence or the threat of violence bars the individual from employment, as determined by HSD; - (9) A participant whose good cause waiver is approved by the department; - (10) For the length of a certification period, and subject to review every six months by HSD, under the Family Violence Option, a determination is made by a certified counselor that the environment where the individual resides would make it difficult to escape the domestic violence and effectively precludes any participation in or compliance with work program requirements. - d.
+- (8) An individual who demonstrates that family violence or the threat of violence bars the individual from employment, as determined by HSD; - (9) An individual whose good cause waiver is approved by HSD; - (10) For the length of a certification period, and subject to review every six months by HSD, under the Family Violence Option, a determination is made by a certified counselor that the environment where the individual resides would make it difficult to escape the domestic violence and effectively precludes any participation in or compliance with work program requirements. - d.
 Limited Participation Waiver.
 The Incapacity Review Unit (IRU) may establish participation requirements specific to the participant's condition or circumstances, such as substance abuse services, mental health services, domestic violence services, pursuit of disability benefits, job readiness, or education directly related to employment.
-The activities chosen are to improve the participant's capacity to improve income and strengthen family support. - 8.
-Lifetime Limits a.
-60-Month Lifetime Limit.
-Adult or minor head of household members of the NMW benefit group are eligible for a lifetime limit of no more than 60 months of TANF cash assistance benefits (includes NMW cash assistance effective April 1, 1998 and its predecessor program known as PROGRESS, which was effective July 1, 1997).
-The counting of months began with July 1997 or the first month thereafter in which the individual received TANF cash assistance as an adult or a minor head of household or their respective spouse.
-Months that have benefits issued and those benefits are later fully recovered by the Department in a dormant EBT account will not be counted as a month of receipt in the 60-month lifetime limit.
+The activities chosen are to improve the participant's capacity to improve income and strengthen family support.